CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/03-Deploy-as-static-web-app.md

 Review the settings and monitoring capabilities of the Static Web App.

+### Task 4: Add an API

+Use Visual Studio Code to add an API function to the Static Web App.

+### Task 5: Review Static Web App

+In the settings of the Static Web App connect Application Insights.

 ## Challenge Completed if

 - Static Web App is up and running React Code from Challenge 2
+- Static Web App has an API and is connected to Application Insights